hwchen/ladder-hs/README.md

 generates properly formatted text file with ratings

 Uses Parsec
+(work in progress... so far basic parse of aga list into list of records)

 ### Future (May be separate software project)
 - autogenerate html pages using pandoc, just from inputted results